Appendix D: Guideline committee Terms of Reference and Standing Orders

 follow NICE's equality policy and take account of socioeconomic factors and their influence on health and ill health

-sign a declaration of interest form and inform NICE of any additions or changes to declared interests throughout the development process, in accordance with NICE's code of practice for declaring and dealing with conflicts of interest
+declare all relevant interests, sign a declaration of interest form and inform NICE of any additions or changes to declared interests throughout the development process, in accordance with the declaration of interests policy for NICE advisory committees

 sign a confidentiality agreement with NICE relating to any information designated confidential by NICE, such as academic or commercial-in-confidence material or sensitive personal data.

 5. Committee members will be appointed by the developer, and committee membership will reflect both the spread of interests and expertise required for the business of the committee and NICE's values of equality and diversity.

 6. The chair and members of the committee will be appointed in accordance with NICE's policy on recruitment and selection to advisory bodies.

 7. Committee members will be drawn from the NHS, local government, the academic community and other areas, as appropriate, as agreed by the developer and NICE staff with responsibility for guideline quality assurance.
 They will include practitioners, commissioners and providers, people using services, their family members and carers, and advocates.